 I just got back from Ireland 3 weeks ago today.
 It was my third trip.
 On that first trip, I had a gun pointed at my head by a British soldier and was not exactly sure why.
 I already had a history degree, but had to spend a few more years reading to find out why.
 On the second trip I had visited the the homestead of, the land of, a cluster of homesteads, of my ancestors.
 Baile, in Irish.
 The place that dated back to the thirteenth century.
 In the January 2010 trip, I traveled to Inishmore in the Aran Islands and looked out across the Atlantic, at a site where a fortress had been built 3,000 years ago.
 Inishmore was a place about hardship, in a land with little soil, and when Aran woman made heavy sweaters for fisherman-husbands to drown faster amidst the high seas because they did not know how to swim.

-Trying to figure out the truth.
-Like where you were.
-Trying to figure out where you were going.
-Trying to record a few things.
-In music or story.
-Like what it meant to be Irish.
-When you wake up in the morning.
-When you found your landlegs.
-Trying to figure out what the music all meant.
-The sounds.
-Of the past.
-Of the future.
+Trying to figure out, with my eyes open, the truth.
+Like where you were and where you were going.
+Trying to capture a few things, in music or story -- like what it meant to be Irish when you wake up in the morning, when you found your landlegs.
+Trying to figure out the sounds of the past, of the future, what the music all meant.
 The old songs.
 The traditional ones.
 The new ones.

 I have been in 24 countries to date, and hope to add to the number.
 Before I die I want to finish a novel I started 5 years ago and put away.
 The Masterpiece.

 Masterpieces.
 Reproductions.
 The variations on a theme.
 In a sense I think of that Victor Frankl comment about walking into a concentration camp with his masterpiece that had to be saved.
 At all cost.